SpionQuark/wordle/README.md

 Wordle is an easy and userfriendly desktop-application giving you the opportunity to save important information more secure.
 The app uses AES-Encryption to safe your data with a password you can set so only you can acces the file.

+Quick install with our new installer or at [release](https://github.com/SpionQuark/wordle/releases/wordle_publish)

 ## Features

 - **Secure saving**: Safe your data locally or in the cloud with our special `.wordle`-files.